robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 while(True):
     print("I'm gonna print forever")
 ```

-`While` loops can stop on their own if the condition becomes false, but this technique is known as `blocking` because your program will be stuck in the while loop until the condition is false, so this practice  is not recommended.

 ## Summary
 In this guide, we covered basics of using the REPL within MicroPico in VS Code.
 You can now make all the scripts you want within the scripts folder!
 We also introduced print statements, variable types, if statements, for loops, and while loops.